Huggzz/Hermite-Laguerre_proofs/README.md

     using Pkg; Pkg.add("Combinatorics, FastGaussQuadrature, IntervalArithmetic, LaTeXStrings, Plots, Polynomials, PolynomialRoots, Random, Serialization")
 ```

-Each subfolder corresponds to an equation studided in the paper and contains a numerical solution `ubar`, a julia script computing the necessary rigorous quadratures `quadrature.jl` which can be executed from the relevant subfolder in the julia REPL with the command
+Each subfolder corresponds to an equation studied in the paper and contains a numerical solution `ubar`, a julia script computing the necessary rigorous quadratures `quadrature.jl` which can be executed from the relevant subfolder in the julia REPL with the command

 ```julia
     include("quadrature.jl")